Groin Pain, Groin Strain and Groin Pull Injury

 Exercise Rehabilitation: Athlete gradually returns to pre-competition exercise and a gradual return to competition while wearing a figure-8 elastic hip spica bandage for protection.

-Criteria for Returning to Competitive Basketball
+Criteria for Returning to Competition

 - As measured by an isokinetic dynamometer, the athlete’s injured hip and groin should have equal strength to that of the uninjured hip.